RedFantom/gsf-parser/README.md

 Written by RedFantom, Wing Commander of Thranta Squadron, Daethyra, Squadron Leader of Thranta Squadron and Sprigellania, Ace of Thranta Squadron.
-Source is available on the [GitHub repo](https://github.com/RedFantom/GSF-Parser)
+Source is available on the [GitHub repo](https://github.com/RedFantom/GSF-Parser).
+You can get the most recent build of the GSF Parser by pulling the build of the `development` branch [here](https://ci.appveyor.com/api/projects/RedFantom/GSF-Parser/artifacts/GSF_Parser_AppVeyor.zip).

 This program is available under the GNU GPLv3 License: